9 Year Old Boy With Bad Temper

 I am taken parenting classes next week and talking to his counselor about how to handle things at home.
 I work full time and have mandatory overtime so it is hard for everyone.
 I also have a 11 year old daughter who is having different issues.
 My 14 year old is a great kid and is being effected by all this confusion and anger in the house.
 I am 50 years old just trying to cope.
 I need help and any advice.

-In addition, I suggest that you read the following pages about child anger and parenting:
+In addition, I suggest that you read the following page about child anger and parenting: child anger management.

 See the best in your children, always, no matter how they may be acting in the moment.
 That will help you and them tremendously.